BattletechModders/RogueTech/RogueTanks/Readme.txt

 0.0.0

-Adjusted light vehicles and carriers to conform to current naming conventions.
+Adjusted light vehicles, carriers, pirate and primitive to conform to current naming conventions.
 Fixed dupe IDs in SchreckAC and Primitive Schreck Minor fixes.